hmorl/triplebuffer-odin/README.md

 Triple buffering is a technique for safely sharing data between a single producer and a single consumer, and is a specific case of [multiple buffering](https://en.wikipedia.org/wiki/Multiple_buffering).

-It is ideal for situations where the producer and consumer need to run at different rates but in still in a time-sensitive fashion  (i.e. real time), and where the consumer does not care about receiving every single version of data that the producer produces - it only wants whatever the latest is at any given time.
+It is ideal for situations where the producer and consumer need to run at different rates but still in a time-sensitive fashion  (i.e. "real time"), and where the consumer does not care about receiving every single version of data that the producer produces - it only wants whatever the latest is.

-Double buffering is also a common technique but it relies on synchronising the producer/consumer in some way, for example the producer waits until the consumer has read the latest data
+Double buffering is also a common technique but it relies on synchronising the producer/consumer in some way, for example the producer waits until the consumer has read the latest data, so could get blocked.

-Triple buffering, by definition, is more memory intensive but for casual purposes (desktop systems and not huge data) this generally isn’t an issue.

 ### Use cases